lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 <p align="center">
 <img width="457" alt="Captura de pantalla 2024-10-11 a las 19 16 55" src="https://github.com/user-attachments/assets/31f21c6d-3cb0-4e89-bb1c-a94538442d85">
 </p>
-In our analysis of rideable types, we observe that the classic bike is the most utilized option, comprising 65.83% of total rides, while the electric scooter accounts for only 0.63%.
+In the analysis of rideable types, I observed that the classic bike is the most utilized option, comprising 65.83% of total rides, while the electric scooter accounts for only 0.63%.
 It’s important to note that the electric scooter was introduced in August 2024, which may explain its lower usage at this stage.

 c) Season
 ```r